 “Not here,” Megaera said.
 “But far south there once was, in the swamps of the Great River delta.”
 Megaera thought this lie would be safe.
 Lydia was young, and the baron had forced the hag from the delta a long time ago.
 “Which noble pack is yours, and how many will help if we take this other path?”

 Lydia held up her chin.
 “We are Shadow Walker, the largest pack under Annabis.
 We number over one hundred and fifty, and at least half of us are very near.
 If I call, many will come.”

 Megaera tried to keep her dismay from showing.
 At a sudden thought, she said, “Are any of them watching this area, on the trail ahead?”
-She nodded the way forward.

 “We’ll go to the door ahead, not your way.
 You must come.
 You have your orders, and I have mine.”